SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/README.md

 🚧 Release notice* 🚧

 Only `sbatch` and `squeue` and `scontrol` commands have been implemented, with a limited number of arguments.
 However, the tool is designed in a way that new arguments can be integrated as these are needed.
 This requires only to specify a mapping between the value given to the new argument and the property sent on the payload of the corresponding API request.
-More details on this will be available on the [developer's documentation](https://slurm-cli-api-proxy.github.io/SLURM-CLI-API-Proxy-client/).
+More details on this are available on the [developer's documentation](https://slurm-cli-api-proxy.github.io/SLURM-CLI-API-Proxy-client/).

 If you encounter issues or have feedback, please report them through the project's issue tracker.